Simplicity Review - is this the KiwiSaver scheme for you?

 Limitations

-If you’re looking for funds investing in specific industries, such as oil and gas, agriculture or mining, Simplicity it not for you.
+If you’re looking for funds investing in specific industries, such as oil and gas, agriculture or mining, Simplicity is not for you.
 Its offering is focused on diversified equity investments in the biggest companies in New Zealand and around the world.
 As such, you would need to find a specialist fund for such an investment.

-If you’re looking for funds investing in specific industries, such as oil and gas, agriculture or mining, Simplicity it not for you.
+If you’re looking for funds investing in specific industries, such as oil and gas, agriculture or mining, Simplicity is not for you.
 Its offering is focused on diversified equity investments in the biggest companies in New Zealand and around the world.
 As such, you would need to find a specialist fund for such an investment.

-10 Things to Know About Simplicity's Kiwisaver Scheme
+10 Things to Know About Simplicity's KiwiSaver Scheme

 Your KiwiSaver balance will be largely based on the rise and fall of sharemarketsDepending on which Simplicity fund you invest in, the movements in New Zealand, Australian and/or overseas share prices will affect the value of your investment.
 What's important is not to look at the day to day, but the year-on-year return.
 Markets are volatile, and individual shares more so, but as every company on the sharemarket is profit-orientated, over time the value of the share index as a whole will increase, and as will your investment.